Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Subspace controllability of Heisenberg spin- chains

 \subsection{Subspace controllability: general aspects}

-Among different situations that can be encountered when discussing controllability of finite-dimensional quantum systems, subspace controllability refers to the one in which the underlying Hilbert space can be split into the direct sum of invariant subspaces and, on each of these invariant subspaces, it is possible to generate any arbitrary unitary operation using appropriately chosen control functions~\cite{Wang++:16}; this also implies state-to-state controllability for any choice of initial- and final states that belong to this same subspace.
+Among different situations that can be encountered when discussing controllability of finite-dimensional quantum systems, subspace controllability refers to the one in which the underlying Hilbert space can be split into the direct sum of invariant subspaces $\mathcal{H}_{\alpha}$ and, on each of these subspaces, it is possible to generate any arbitrary unitary operation using appropriately chosen control functions~\cite{Wang++:16} -- in other words, the DLA $\mathcal{L}$ of the system can be written in the form of the direct sum $\mathcal{L}=\oplus \mathcal{L}_{\alpha}$, where its reduction $\mathcal{L}_{\alpha}$ to the invariant subspace $\mathcal{H}_{\alpha}$ is isomorphic with $\mathfrak{su}(\textrm{dim}\mathcal{H}_{\alpha})$.
+This also implies state-to-state controllability for any choice of initial- and final states that belong to this same subspace.

-Familiar examples of subspace controllability are furnished by permutationally-symmetric networks of qubits~\cite{Chen+:20} -- e.g., that of all-to-all Ising($zz$)-coupled qubits subject to transverse ($x$ and $y$) global control fields~\cite{Stojanovic+Nauth:22, Stojanovic+Nauth:23,Evangelakos+:24, Koutromanos+:24, Evangelakos+:25}, where the relevant subspace is the $(N+1)$-dimensional permutationally-invariant subspace (symmetric sector) of the total $N$-qubit Hilbert space (cf. Sec.~\ref{DickeStatesReview}).
-Another example is that of $XY$-coupled spin-$1/2$ chain (qubit array) with a single local control [cf. Sec.~\ref{SubspControl_XXZandXYZ} below], where subspace controllability holds for the so-called single-excitation subspace only~\cite{Wang++:16}.
+Familiar examples of subspace controllability are furnished by permutationally-symmetric networks of qubits~\cite{Chen+:20} -- e.g., that of all-to-all Ising($zz$)-coupled qubits subject to transverse ($x$ and $y$) global control fields~\cite{Stojanovic+Nauth:22, Stojanovic+Nauth:23,Evangelakos+:24,Evangelakos+:25}, where the relevant subspace is the $(N+1)$-dimensional permutationally-invariant subspace (symmetric sector) of the total $N$-qubit Hilbert space (cf. Sec.~\ref{DickeStatesReview})~\cite{Zhou+:26}.
+Another example is that of $XY$-coupled spin-$1/2$ chain (qubit array) with a single local control [cf. Sec.~\ref{SubspControl_XXZandXYZ} below], where subspace controllability holds only for the single-excitation subspace~\cite{Wang++:16}.

-The existence of controllable subspaces is a common situation in cases where the system under consideration possesses dynamical symmetries~\cite{Zimboras+:15, Albertini+DAlessandro:25}.
-In the context of quantum control of a general quantum system [recall Sec.~\ref{basics}], with the drift Hamiltonian $H_0$ and $p$ external controls described by Hamiltonians $H_j$ ($j=1,\ldots,p$), any Hermitian operator $S$ that is not a multiple of the identity and commutes with both $H_0$ and all $H_j$ ($j=1,\ldots,p$), i.e. satisfies the condition $[H_0 ,S]=[H_j ,S] = 0$, is called the symmetry operator of the system.
+The existence of controllable subspaces is common in cases where the system under consideration possesses dynamical symmetries~\cite{Albertini+DAlessandro:25}.
+In the context of quantum control [recall Sec.~\ref{basics}], with the drift Hamiltonian $H_0$ and $p$ external controls described by Hamiltonians $H_j$ ($j=1,\ldots,p$), any Hermitian operator $S$ that is not a multiple of the identity and commutes with both $H_0$ and $H_1,\ldots,H_p$ (i.e., $[H_0 ,S]=[H_j ,S] = 0$) is referred to as the symmetry operator of the system.
 It follows directly that the operators $H_0$, $H_j$ ($j=1,\ldots,p$), and $S$ can be simultaneously diagonalized.